ibm-cloud-docs/key-protect/cbr-controlled-access.md

 {: note}

 Follow the creation or modification of any zones or rules with adequate testing to ensure access and availability.

-- To automate context-based restrictions with Terraform, see the [Context-Based Restrictions module](https://github.com/terraform-ibm-modules/terraform-ibm-cbr){: external} module.
-You can explore all available modules in the [Terraform IBM Modules registry](https://registry.terraform.io/namespaces/terraform-ibm-modules){: external}.